PyCQA/redbaron/docs/nodes_reference.rst

 generally present in call, function arguments definition and data structure sugar syntactic notation.

-The comma node is reponsible for holding the formatting arround it.
+The comma node is responsible for holding the formatting around it.

 .. ipython:: python